ArcanaFramework/frametree-bids/.github/ISSUE_TEMPLATE/question.md

 ### Question

-You question about the pipelines functionality/references/how-to-use it
+You question about the framewok